acend/container-basics-training/content/en/docs/10/_index.md

 ## Dockerfile

-Docker can build Docker images by reading the instructions on how to build the image from a so called Dockerfile.
+Docker can build container images by reading the instructions on how to build the image from a so-called Dockerfile or more generally, Containerfile.
 The basic docs on how Dockerfiles work can be found at <https://docs.docker.com/engine/reference/builder/>.

 ## Write your first Dockerfile

-Before we extend our php image we have a more general look on how to build a Docker image.
+Before we extend our php image we are going to have a more general look at how to build a container image.
 For that, create a new directory with an empty Dockerfile in there.

 ```bash